Our Certified Community Behavioral Health Clinic (CCBHC)

 Do you offer services for people who are deaf, deaf-blind, and hard of hearing?

 Yes.
 We offer services to persons who are deaf, deaf-blind, and hard of hearing (i.e., American Sign Language interpreter services, video phone, etc.).
 If you need to access these services, please ask when you call or come for your appointment.

 Yes.
 We can help you to find, get, and keep housing.

 Can you help me with employment?

 Yes.
 We can help you to find, get, and keep employment.

 Anyone may refer an individual to Pittsburgh Mercy for services.

 To refer an individual to Pittsburgh Mercy for services, please call us at 1-877-637-2924.

 How will you ensure the quality of the services you provide?

 At Pittsburgh Mercy, we want all of the services we offer to be of the highest quality.
 We’re accountable to you and all of the communities we serve.
-Quality outcomes for persons served at Pittsburgh Mercy and other participating CCBHC pilot centers will be measured and monitored for two years against national benchmarks.
+Quality outcomes for persons served at Pittsburgh Mercy are measured against national benchmarks and monitored regularly.